About the Scheme

 How the works may affect you

-Works began on 6 January 2020 and construction is due for completion by the end of May 2020.
+Works began on 6 January 2020 and construction is due for completion at the end of July 2020.

-These works are being carried out overnight to minimise inconvenience as it is necessary to close block sections of New Street overnight in phases.
-Closures will be implemented between the hours of 8pm and 5am, Monday to Friday.
+These works are being carried out overnight and in phases to minimise inconvenience as it is necessary.
+Temporary traffic management will be needed including temporary traffic lights and road closures in block sections of New Street overnight, between the hours of 8pm and 5am, Monday to Friday.

 During the daytime the road layout will return to normal two-way unrestricted traffic flow, however some cones and barriers will be present to protect the works.

-The first three phases of the works are outlined below and are due for completion by early April 2020 before moving onto the next phases.
+The first three phases of the works are completed.
 This is to minimise the traffic management on site and to try and keep work area localised.

 Details may be subject to change depending on progress made on site and whether the works are impacted poor weather conditions or if unforeseen issues arise.